Deployments

 Ignore files on deployment

-At times you may want to left out some files in your repository, eg. SASS files that are compiled to CSS.
-The option is available in the dedicated tab of deployment actions: Ignore paths tabIgnore paths tab
+At times, you may want to left out some files in your repository, eg. SASS files that are compiled to CSS.
+The ignore option is available at the bottom of the deployment action window:

 You can also exclude files from ignore paths, for example if you want to deploy a specific type of files, but only from one directory.